 will clump up, turn into a ball, and smell like burnt plastic.
 This is a very

 crude way of testing the difference between synthetic materials and natural

 begin with, Rumi’s Garden finds this method extremely disrespectful whether it

 is done to a relic or relic replica.
 All items, whether attributed to the God

-or the Prophet, should be treated with respect.
+or the Prophet, and containing the Name Allah and Mohammed (ﷺ) should be treated with respect.
 For example, even with a

 replica, one never knows the intention of the maker of the replica.
 Maybe

 making a kiswah out of polyester, like the one in the Beloveds tomb in Medina,

 was the craftsman’s way of showing his love to our Prophet SAW.
 Why not respect

 that, especially when there are much more sophisticated ways of telling the